Losant/losant-docs/docs/experiences/overview.md

 HTTP requests for your endpoints should then go to `https://[my-custom-slug].onlosant.com/[my-endpoint]`.

-You may [change the slug](/experiences/domains/#editing-the-endpoint-slug) at any time, but doing so after you are receiving traffic can cause **breaking changes** within your experience.

 ### Bootstrap Your Experience

 After choosing a slug, you'll have the option of setting up some example resources to get you started.
 This step can be skipped on a per-application basis, though we recommend completing it as a great starting point for building out a full experience.